 Durability & Care

-Californian Tourmaline is a durable gemstone (Mohs’ Hardness: 7 – 7.5) well-suited to everyday wear.
+Californian Tourmaline is a durable gemstone (Mohs’ Hardness: 7 – 7.5), well-suited to everyday jewelry.
 Always store Californian Tourmaline carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.

 Infographic